All Other Providers

 We’ll cover the cost to administer the vaccines to:

-- BlueCare Tennessee members, including CoverKids members, when in a hospital setting.
+- BlueCare Tennessee members, including CoverKids members.

 - Medicare Advantage and BlueCare Plus members, effective Jan.
-1, 2022
+1, 2022.

 Medicare Advantage and BlueCare Plus: